karenhodgkinson/portfolio/README.md

 ## Hand in

-1. Upload the assignment to GitHub and make sure it works
+1. Upload the assignment to GitHub and make sure it works on Netlify
-2. Submit the GitHub URL online
+2. Make sure the Netlify URL is somewhere on the GitHub repo’s page

 ```
 https://some-fun-name-thing.netlify.com